Nurse Practitioner Program

 Program Overview

 Expanding the role of Nurse Practitioners (NPs) in HIV care presents an opportunity to increase the provincial capacity to prevent new HIV infections and to improve access to treatment for people living with HIV (PLWH), particularly in areas with underserved populations.
 To support the expansion of the role of NPs, the BC College of Nurses & Midwifes (BCCNM formerly BCCNP; formerly CRNBC) and the BC Centre for Excellence in HIV/AIDS (BC-CfE) Clinical Education and Training Program collaborated to update prescribing standards and to establish education requirements for nurse practitioners for HIV prevention and the treatment of people living with HIV.
+The Nurse Practitioner Training in HIV Prevention and Treatment program is a tiered program:

 • Tier 1: Treatment for HIV Prevention (PEP/PrEP prescription), and